shreddered/imagestego/README.md

 At first you will need [cmake](https://cmake.org/) to build this project.

-Grab [opencv release](https://github.com/opencv/opencv/releases/latest) which is suitable for your visual studio version.
+Grab [opencv release](https://github.com/opencv/opencv/releases/latest) which is suitable for your Visual Studio version.
 Then extract it and run `setup_vars_opencv4.cmd`.

 Also you will need to set `OPENCV_DIR` environmental variabe to specify path to opencv.